 At that explanation, Char allowed himself to smirk.
 "Are you saying I'm invaluable Admiral?"

-Thus came another booming laugh from Grand Admiral Dozle von Zabi, Supreme Commander of the Zeon Imperial Guard.
+Thus came another booming laugh from Grand Admiral Dozle Zabi, Supreme Commander of the Zeon Imperial Weltraum.
 Taking a moment to straighten his personalized green and gold, spike shouldered uniform, which had become somewhat wrinkled from his rising bouts, he looked back at Char with even greater bemusement.
 "I'm saying you are not easy to get rid of."

 Char stifled a chuckle himself, if only for the irony in that.
 "I'll take that as a compliment sir."